-Padres give Solarte 2-year deal, agree with 3 others
+Padres give Solarte $7.5M, 2-year deal, agree with 3 others

-SAN DIEGO (AP) -- Third baseman Yangervis Solarte agreed to a two-year contract with San Diego that includes club options for the 2019 and 2020 seasons, one of four players to avoid arbitration with the Padres,
+SAN DIEGO (AP) -- Third baseman Yangervis Solarte agreed to a $7.5 million, two-year contract with San Diego that includes club options for the 2019 and 2020 seasons, one of four players to avoid arbitration with the Padres,

 A lefty, Hand led the majors with a career-high 82 appearances.
 Maurer, a righty, set career highs in appearances (71), strikeouts (72) and saves (13).